TESTIMONIES OF THE DAY

 1 cup homemade mayonnaise

-In a medium bowl, combine the broccoli, cauliflower, hard boiled eggs (if using) and onion.
-In a small bowl, whisk together the vinegar, stevia and mayonnaise.
+In a medium bowl, combine the broccoli, cauliflower, hard-boiled eggs (if using) and onion.
+In a small bowl, whisk together the vinegar, stevia, and mayonnaise.
 Pour over broccoli mixture, and toss until well mixed.
 Refrigerate for at least two hours.
-Before serving, toss salad with crumbled bacon and sunflower seeds.
+Before serving, toss the salad with crumbled bacon and sunflower seeds.
 Makes 8 servings.